srehcs/umbra/README.md

 - A **decision brain** (PDP) that returns allow/deny (+ obligations later)
 - An **enforcement gate** (PEP) that blocks or forwards tool calls
 - A **receipt ledger** so you can prove who did what, when, and why it was allowed

-### Mesh
-Reserved for mesh/observability concepts and comparisons (not the active build).

-### Setup
-Workflows and development setup references.

 ---